 We are looking into paper tape instead of plastic tape and will report back once we have found something suitable!

-If one item were to leak, it would spill over all of the other products in the parcel, hence meaning we need to re-send product to you which not only costs us money but it means more miles in the post van, hence more emissions.
+Why have any bags at all?
+If one item were to leak, it would spill over all of the other products in the parcel meaning we need to re-send product to you which not only costs us money but it means more production of product, more miles in the post van and therefore more emissions.
 Mica is notorious for leaking - such a fine powder is difficult to keep in one place!
+We also fully comply with Royal Mail's regulations for the prevention of leaks and parcel damage.
+Although most of our resins are classed as non-toxic, they are still chemicals and we must prevent these from leaking at all costs so that they do not come into contact with unprotected skin, wildlife and other people's parcels whilst on their journey.

 Plastic bottles & tubs